 You must provide all relevant information on your medical condition, including scans, medical history, and current medication etc. If you have been referred to Apollo by a doctor in your home country, please carry the contact details of the doctor.

 It is similar to obtaining a visa for regular travel purpose.
-However, if your treatment requires frequent visits, you may opt for a multiple entry visa for which you need a letter from the hospitals.
+However, if your treatment requires frequent visits, you may opt for multiple entry visas for which you need a letter from the hospitals.

 Patients from Pakistan and Bangladesh are required to register their arrival within 24 hours with the nearest Police Station/Commissioner’s Office.
 Please refer to our Visa/Transit document for instructions.